 and an example Jupyter notebook or two will be enough for most projects.

-The final quality of a well presented data science project is extensibility.
 This can range from a list of ideas for next steps, to a well engineered command line interface that makes doing experiments easy.

 Ideas for improvements to the project can live inside the project README